 Two weeks is the ultimate time to experience the highlights of Japan for first-timers, in my opinion.
 With two weeks on your hands, you will be able to visit the two most important and distinct cities of Japan – Tokyo, and Kyoto, plus do some day trips from these two big cities to Nikko and Nara, or even Osaka if you want some more big city time.

-You will also have time to experience some of the country’s beautiful nature, in Hakone and Tateyama Kurobe Alpine Route, and be able to head to the western part of Japan, Takayama, and Kanazawa, which was a real surprise to us as they have so many awesome things to do an see.
-You can also head down to Hiroshima and Miyajima Island and see one of Japans biggest tourist attraction – the bright red floating Tori gate out in the sea.
+You will also have time to experience some of the country’s beautiful nature, see Mount Fuji in Fuji Five Lakes and/ or Hakone, and do the scenic Tateyama Kurobe Alpine Route.
+You will be able to head to the western part of Japan, Takayama, and Kanazawa, which was a real surprise to us as they have so many awesome things to do and see.
+You can also head down to Hiroshima and Miyajima Island and see one of Japan’s biggest tourist attractions – the bright red floating Tori gate out in the sea.

 But if you have less than two weeks, or even better, more than two weeks, read at the bottom of this article as I give you suggestions of how to shorten and extend this itinerary.

 This Japan Itinerary includes the “Golden Route” of Japan and is the perfect route to do if you are visiting Japan for the first time.
 Here are 11 reasons why you should check out Japan and book your next vacation there.

 1. Tokyo (A) – Day 1 & 2 (4 nights)

 Start your Japan adventure in the urban, modern, and energetic big-city Tokyo, the capital of Japan with 13,8 million people.